 Fitzwater and Prakash (1969) observed the mating behaviour of M. hurrianae.
-Before mating, the male and female 'nose' each other, usually the male ap-Sometimes the proaching the female. male is repelled by kicking but at other times the female is receptive.
+Before mating, the male and female 'nose' each other, usually the male approaching the female.
+Sometimes the male is repelled by kicking but at other times the female is receptive.
 The female assumes the lordosis position and allows the male to mount.
 On one occasion the female arched so much that the male was thrown off balance and fell to the side.
 Mating consists of multiple mounts in a series.
 In one mating observed between male No. 10 and female No. 32 the sequence was:

-0823-0825 hrs. - 4 times

-0830-0839 hrs. - 18 times

-0842-0846 hrs. - 9 times
+0823-0825 hrs. - 4 times 0830-0839 hrs. - 18 times 0842-0846 hrs. - 9 times